Donor management: Nonprofit tips for retaining donors

 • Whether or not they respond to or even open emails

-Jotform has templates and tools designed to collect all of this data, including donation and donor information.
+Jotform also offers form templates and tools designed to collect all of this data, including donation and donor information.
 You can customize donation receipts to match your nonprofit’s branding and deliver additional calls to action (CTAs).

-To effectively use your database, conduct additional work to organize it.
+To effectively use your donor database, organize it.
 This is where donor segmentation comes in.
 This strategy for data management categorizes donors into different groups that will help you determine how to best approach them in the future.
 Examples of different segments include

 • Recurring donors